deep206/ai-news-research-assistant/README.md

     - `cd frontend` // navigate to frontend directory
     - `npm install`
     - `npm start` // this will run your frontend on localhost, for example: (http://localhost:3000)
-4. For backend setup, run following commands from project root:
+4. For backend setup, login to free accounts and get API keys/secrets from SerpApi, Brevo and Gemini and replace values in ".env" file, then, run following commands from project root:
     - `cd backend` // navigate to backend directory
     - `python` -m venv venv
     - `source venv/bin/activate`